 - A link to a Terms and Conditions page that explains what the SMS marketing program is all about.

-Here’s an example of proper compliance for a web capture page for mobile numbers.
-Note how each of the required elements are clearly explained in the form.
+The example below shows proper compliance for a web capture page for mobile numbers.
+Note how each of the required elements is clearly explained in the form.

 Terms and Conditions

-You website’s online Terms and Conditions page must include a section that specifically addresses your text messaging program.
+Your website’s online Terms and Conditions page must include a section that specifically addresses your text messaging program.
 This is the first page that wireless carriers will look at when evaluating whether or not you are compliant with their requirements.
-Consult with your Legal team to ensure the proper verbiage.
+Consult with your legal team to ensure the proper verbiage.
 At a minimum, the T&C must mention the following:

 - An outline of the maximum message frequency subscribers may receive